Teuze/website/content/posts/genesis.md

 [Here][5] is a preseed example from Ubuntu. <br/>
 Almost identical, aren't they ?

+Preseed files need to be explicitly given to the bootloader (`grub` or `isolinux` mostly).
-You can find on the [official Debian install guide][6] a note on preseeding.
+You can find on the [official Debian install guide][6] a chapter on preseeding.
 <!-- I also have a [GitHub repository][7] about unattended Ubuntu Server 18.04LTS ISO creation,
 check it out ! -->